Research Services and Instruction

 This service provides a virtual, real-time, reference service which allows staff to provide reference service to students, faculty and staff remotely.

 The Mason Publishing Group provides support and resources to the George Mason University community for creating, curating, and disseminating scholarly, creative, and educational works.
 Mason Publishing includes a cluster of publishing-related activities such as the George Mason University Press, scholarly communication and copyright, University Dissertation & Thesis Services, Mason's institutional repository (MARS), electronic journal hosting and publishing, and data publication.

 A component of Mason Publishing, the George Mason University Press publishes in a variety of disciplines ranging from literature to public policy.
 The Press seeks to promote access to scholarly works that concern the university, other area institutions, and the history, politics and culture of the local area.

 Mason Archival Repository Service

-As part of Mason Publishing, the Mason Archival Repository Service (MARS) serves as an institutional repository and provides a stable digital archive for scholarly and research materials of lasting value held notably by Special Collections Research Center or produced by Mason faculty, students, and staff.
+Another facet of Mason Publishing, the Mason Archival Repository Service (MARS) serves as an institutional repository and provides a stable digital archive for scholarly and research materials of lasting value held by Special Collections Research Center or produced by Mason faculty, students, and staff.
 The institutional repository librarian provides expert advice on archiving these materials, file formats, copyright issues, long-term management of archived materials, and issues pertaining to scholarly communication.

 Scholarly Communications and Copyright Resources